bmezaris/TextToVideoRetrieval-TtimesV/README.md

 The evaluation scripts produce results files in the correct format for subsequently processing with the `sample_eval.pl` evaluation script.
 The `sample_eval.pl` will produce a file reporting the overal results according to various evaluation measures.

-Also, to evaluate our models for the `MSR-VTT` testing datasets, please follow the next steps:
+Similarly, to evaluate a MSR-VTT-trained model on the `MSR-VTT` testing datasets, you can follow the steps below:

 ```
 rootpath=$HOME/TtimesV